However, through dry-land training you can increase surf-specific mobility, improve paddle efficiency and amplify pop-up power and consistency

-Although *physically* I started with a disadvantage, it never stopped me from playing sport.
-I always had the skill but never the athleticism…one of the main problems that I was challenged with from the beginning was my ability to move!
-From walking, running, squatting… you name it, it needed to be fixed.
-It was when I started studying sport science and biomedicine at UWE I cemented the scientific knowledge of exercise physiology and biomechanics.
-I essentially started fixing myself as part of my gym training.
+Although *physically* I started with a disadvantage and was labelled as technically disabled- blue badge and all - it never stopped me from playing sport.
+I always had the skill but never the athleticism…one of my biggest challenges from the beginning was my ability to move!
+From walking, running, squatting… you name it, my body needed to be fixed.
+All the qualities needed to progress for effective surfing.

 The beginning of my sport science & biomedicine degree at UWE was when I was able to combine the scientific knowledge of exercise physiology and biomechanics to how it could be applied to my own rehabilitation.
 The circle was beginning to complete, and I was able to essentially start fixing myself as part of my gym training and now move pain free and I am only getting fitter and stronger as the years progress.

 From here, I have developed my knowledge of sports specific training obtaining my level 4 strength and conditioning qualification.
 I have applied the knowledge into my own training and have only seen my performance in the water soar to new heights.
 I specialise my service to cater towards elevating surf performance through a variety of dry-land drills and training techniques to help you get the most out of every session and every wave.